 Benefits of Bite Correction for Adults.

 If you didn’t receive orthodontic care as a child, it is not too late to receive it later on in life.
-Adults and teens make up the other 3/4ths of patients that get braces.
+Adults and teens make up the other 3/4ths of patients who get braces.
 At about age 11 or 12, most of the permanent teeth should be in the mouth.
 At this time, we can look at a patient’s teeth and see if they need their teeth straightened.
 When bite problems are present (because child orthodontics was not done), it is harder to do them as teens and adults, but it can be done with normal orthodontic appliances.
 In some cases, some surgery may be done to reshape areas of the mouth that have hardened into place.